Microscopic parameters of a type-II superconductor measured by small-angle neutron scattering

 We were unable to evaluate a possibility of measuring the microscopic parameters on a sample in the Meissner state.
 SANS experiments targeted to this goal should be carried out with substantially longer exposure time (probably on the order of a day) close to the field $H_{c1}$ at the lowest achievable sample temperature; the use of polarized neutrons should be a plus.

-Alternatively, the microscopic parameters can be determined in a lesser time-consuming way from ESR and NMR measurements with samples in the Meissner state.
+Alternatively, the microscopic parameters can be determined in a lesser time-consuming way from ESR and NMR measurements with homogeneous samples, i.e., with the samples in the Meissner state.
 To date, none of these resonances have been studied at such conditions.
 As expected, ESR spectra may have two resonances associated with precession of the bound and free electrons with $g$-factors 1 and 2, respectively.
 A primary parameter which can be extracted from these spectra is the number density of Cooper pairs $n_{cp}$.
 From there one can compute $r_i$ and, for type-II materials, $R_0$.
+The sample size in such cases may be significantly smaller than that required for SANS (but in any case the shape should be as ellipsoidal as possible).